Pros and cons of moving to Nairobi

 - CON: Dangerous driving conditions

 Poorly maintained roads, heavy lorries that are not roadworthy and speeding public buses make roads dangerous in Kenya.
 Road accidents are fairly common.
+Expats are therefore advised not to drive themselves but rather to hire a local driver who can better navigate these dangers.

 Working in Nairobi